-- An Associates degree with a minimum cumulative transferable GPA of 2.50 - OR have earned a high school diploma or GED; as well as a fully certified Intersegmental General Education Transfer Curriculum (IGETC) or a California State University General Education (CSU-GE), with a minimum cumulative transferable GPA of 2.50. - OR completion of at least 24 transferable semester units with a minimum cumulative transferable GPA of 3.00 and have earned a high school diploma or GED. - To apply for ASU's Guaranteed Program for Admission, please visit https://admission.asu.edu/transfer/MyPath2ASU
+- An Associates degree with a minimum cumulative transferable GPA of 2.50 - OR have earned a high school diploma or GED; as well as a fully certified Intersegmental General Education Transfer Curriculum (IGETC) or a California State University General Education (CSU-GE), with a minimum cumulative transferable GPA of 2.50. - OR completion of at least 24 transferable semester units with a minimum cumulative transferable GPA of 3.00 (2.5 minimum cumulative transferable GPA required for ASU Los Angeles and Long Beach local campuses) and a high school diploma or GED. - To apply for ASU's Guaranteed Program for Admission, please visit https://admission.asu.edu/transfer/MyPath2ASU